-The reverb page allows you to route the PC-90's two DSP engines independently through any of the connectors of your audio interface.
+The reverb tab allows you to route the PC-90's two DSP engines independently through any of the connectors of your audio interface.
+Note that only those I/O selections which are currently enabled in the Routing tab will appear as Source and Destination selections.
+(Sends and Returns from Cubase will also appear as selections if they have been enabled.)